MukaiC/wordbook/README.md

 # WordBook & Quizzes

-A web application where users can save newly learned words and phrases.
-Users can also create multiple choice quizzes and share them with fellow users.
+A web application where users can save words and phrases.
+Users can also create multiple choice quizzes and share them with other users.

 ## Features